 - The SIR includes ten years of data that can be used in the accreditation process and in strategic planning.
 Your institution’s analysis of the data and consideration of the many factors contributing to the historic changes will make the SIR an extremely valuable tool.

-Please contact Chris Meinzer, ATS senior director of administration/CFO and designer of the revised SIR (in collaboration with Anthony Ruger), to understand the specifics of your individual SIR and to gain a more in-depth analysis of where your institution fits in the broader landscape of ATS theological schools.
+Please contact Chris Meinzer, ATS senior director and COO and designer of the revised SIR (in collaboration with Anthony Ruger), to understand the specifics of your individual SIR and to gain a more in-depth analysis of where your institution fits in the broader landscape of ATS theological schools.
 Meinzer also does comprehensive analyses of the annual data provided to ATS by its member schools.